In the last post we looked at view

 The builder is a method that takes no arguments and returns a view,

-which we allow type inference to define as the Content
+which we allow type inference to define as the Content our type is

 generic over.
 We set the property of that type by calling the method,